So, you have come up with your event idea, guests, invite, location, date, and time.

 It will enable you to bargain effectively.
-It also influences what additional services you can procure.
+It also influences the additional services you can procure.

 Speak to other members of the planning committee, colleagues and other corporate event planners.
 Look through LinkedIn and other social media platforms for past corporate events.

 Watch out for tags and hashtags that link you to corporate event vendors.
 Have they done similar events before?
-Are there feedbacks or reviews you can read?
+Are there any feedback or reviews you can read?

 When using LinkedIn, do not be afraid to reach out.
 Draft concise message templates and send them to professionals you feel might have the information you need.